datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/CQLGraphExtensions.md

 ## How to specify that a Keyspace should be a Graph?
 In order to treat a keyspace as a graph, one needs to specify **graph_engine** when creating/altering a keyspace:
 ```
-ALTER KEYSPACE test WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1} AND graph_engine = 'Native';
+ALTER KEYSPACE test WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1} AND graph_engine = 'Core';
 ```
 ## Which Graph Engines are available?
-The only engine type is **Native**.
+The only engine type is **Core**.
 There's also **Classic** engine, but this can't be specified on a keyspace, because a **Classic** graph consists of multiple keyspaces and needs to be created via the traditional System API.

 `system_schema.keyspaces` will also properly reflect the graph engine: